Breathe (The Prodigy song): Critical reception

-Larry Flick from Billboard stated that the song, "with its jittery, faux funk beat, caustic synths, and snarling vocals" gets stronger with repeated spins.
+Larry Flick from Billboard magazine stated that the song, "with its jittery, faux funk beat, caustic synths, and snarling vocals" gets stronger with repeated spins.
 Nick Varley from The Guardian wrote, "'Firestarter' was only softening us up.
 Liam Howlett and his assorted helpers have now served up an even more stunning slab of modern genius."
 He added, "You don't have to be in a club, helped by the strobe lights, to appreciate the appeal as the drum roll cracks into place before giving way to the type of pounding beat that seems to have been the essential ingredient in the great singles of the year.
 Think 'Firestarter', 'Setting Sun', 'Born Slippy' and Beck's 'Devil's Haircut'."
 Melody Maker ranked "Breathe" number 29 in their list of "Singles of the Year" in December 1996, naming it "a rarity, this; a Prodigy single that grew on you.
 Less instant, more insistent — insidious, even.
 Nervous tension made music."
 Music Week gave it three out of five, noting that Howlett's "raucous electronic punksters get louder and less accessible by the day.
 This frantic, apocalyptic number will do well to emulate their spring number one 'Firestarter'."

 Paul Moody from NME wrote, "'Breathe' - that rarest of things, a Prodigy track that grows on you - sounds ever more sinister in such claustrophobic surroundings, drilled as it is to a brain-numbing intensity of kick drums over which Keith howls the still baffling lyric, "Twisted animator!"(sic)."
 A reviewer from People magazine said that songs like this "are cathartic performances capable of spreading dance fever to the stubbornest rock-and-roll head-bangers".
 James Hyman from the Record Mirror Dance Update praised the track, giving it a top score of five out of five.
 He added, "The punk-aggressive energy found here echoes landmark anarchist tracks such as the Pistols' 'God Save the Queen' (with its 'no future' cries) and Silver Bullet's 'Ruff Karnage'.
 Twangy guitar and ever-changing industrial breaks complement all the exhortations."

 Chart performance

 The song was a major worldwide hit, reaching the top 10 in several countries such as Australia, Austria, Belgium, the Netherlands, New Zealand and Switzerland.
-"Breathe" was a number-one hit in Denmark, Finland, Ireland, Norway, Sweden and the United Kingdom.
+"Breathe" was a number-one hit in Denmark, Finland, Greece, Ireland, Norway, Sweden and the United Kingdom.
 The song was also a hit in France, reaching number 26.
-In the United States, the song reached number 18 on the US Hot Modern Rock Tracks chart.
-The single also returned to the Billboard charts after Flint's death, entering number 14 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue.
+In the United States, the song reached number 18 on the Billboard Modern Rock Tracks chart.
+The single also returned to the Billboard charts after Flint's death, entering number 14 on the Dance/Electronic Digital Songs chart on 16 March 2019.